Florida Residency for Tuition Purposes

 Mitigating circumstances are unanticipated and unavoidable events or situations beyond a student’s control that prevent the student from completing a course with a creditable grade.
 Mitigating circumstances will be considered to exist without explanation by the student in the first instance of withdrawal from a course or courses totaling not more than six semester hours.

-- Takes a course not in the student’s major or degree program
+- Addition of classes not in degree program

-- Uses any type of tuition and fee waiver(s) while using the Post 9/11 benefit
+- Use of any type of tuition and fee waiver(s) while using the Post 9/11 benefit

 The law prohibits payment of VA benefits for a course from which the student withdraws, or for a course that the student completes but for which the grade will not be used in computing requirements for graduation.